 Determining Proposal Win Rates

-Your win rate is calculated by dividing the number of proposals submitted in a given period (usually your fiscal year, which may or may not be the same as the calendar year) divided by the total number of proposals submitted during the same period.
+Your win rate is calculated by dividing the number of proposals won in a given period (usually your fiscal year, which may or may not be the same as the calendar year) by the total number of proposals submitted during the same period.

 If you don't know your organization's win rate, assume you will win no more than 20% of the proposals you submit in 2018.
 While you might win 30 - 40% or more in a good year, your grant strategy and budget projections should be based on your average win rate, not your best win rate.